 Order this zine today!

-Fangirling Over an Ice Mummy, 2019 Sketchbook Zine by Mads Pennisi
+Sketchbook 2019 Zine by Mads Pennisi

 "Everything I've sketched in 2019.
 30 pages of sketches, full illustrations, concept art, horses, mummies, demons, original characters, queer shenanigans, Jojo's Bizarre Adventure fanart, and more!
 Includes a playlist, Cult of Doggod membership card, and my eternal love."